Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 The various types of commuter bikes made for city living are also very interesting.
 These urban bikes are built specifically for getting around a bustling town, and most of the time offer features like lights and small storage.

 A folding bike is just what it sounds like.
-It may be the perfect choice if you live in a small city apartment.
+It may be the perfect choice if you need to store a bike in a small city apartment.
 It’s meant to be easily stored away.
 If that makes you think they had to sacrifice something important, you are mistaken.
 Folding bikes can still be used to ride short or long distances alike, and share the qualities of a commuter bike.

 Another option for those looking to cut down on carbon emissions and costs, but who don’t want every day to be “leg day,” is an E bike.
 These bikes are motorized to assist with propulsion.